2020 Best Online Communications Degrees

 Speech and rhetorical studies programs are available online at the bachelor’s and master’s degree levels and train students to employ persuasive strategies towards advocacy, law, social justice, and political professions.
 Bachelor’s degree students often choose to minor in rhetorical studies or to pursue this specialty as a dual major alongside a related topic such as political science or pre-law.
-Anyone interested in studying a combination of rhetoric and political science should consider Regent University Online 's bachelor's and master's level online degrees specializing in political communication.
+Anyone interested in studying a combination of rhetoric and political science should consider Regent University Online's bachelor's and master's level online degrees specializing in political communication.
 Typical coursework for speech and rhetoric programs includes public advocacy, writing seminars, theories of rhetoric, language and meaning, rhetoric and social change, speechwriting, and body language.
 Graduates can go on to become teachers, administrators, corporate educators, lawyers, advertisers, political campaigners, social advocates, consultants, media promoters, and grant-writers.
-All of the school on our list offer fully-online degrees in speech and rhetoric and related fields.

 Strategic & Organizational Communications

 Technical communicators, or technical writers, design communications materials about technical information or products.
 For example, technical communicators might create instruction manuals, how-to guidebooks, or journal articles, to be used in a range of fields including software development, manufacturing, government, and biomedical technology.
 Work in this field generally requires a bachelor’s degree, preferably in communications or a technology-related area, and technical experience in computer design, web design, digital media, or engineering can be beneficial.
-Some schools, such as Southern New Hampshire University Online , offer an online bachelor of science or bachelor of arts in professional writing or technical writing and communication.
+Some schools, such as Southern New Hampshire University Online, offer an online bachelor of science or bachelor of arts in professional writing or technical writing and communication.
 Coursework for these degree programs typically includes standard communications curriculum as well as a shared set of pre-requisites in math, statistics, and computer programming.
 Some programs give students the chance to work on real projects for actual clients to keep up with the rapid developments in software and technology.
-Below is a list of schools offering online degree programs in various areas of technical communications.